 - 1. Attainment of a minimum of 60 semester hours of credit, at least 30 of which must be earned in attendance at Harper College.
 Waiver of the latter requirement by the vice president of academic affairs may be made where exceptional circumstances warrant.
 Up to two hours credit in physical education activity courses (100 level) may be included as free electives in the minimum 60 required hours for an associate degree.
 A maximum of four semester hours of Independent Study credit may be included as free electives in the minimum 60 required hours for an associate degree. - 2.
 Attainment of a minimum grade point average of 2.0 for all work taken for the associate in arts and the associate in science degrees.
-Attainment of a minimum grade point average of 2.0 for any applicable 60 semester hours work for the associate in applied science. - 3.
-Meet the constitution Requirement of the Illinois State School Code.
-This can be met by (1) submitting an official Illinois high school transcript stating the requirement has been met, or (2) successfully completing PSC 101, or (3) successfully passing a college administered test of the U.S. Constitution, Illinois Constitution, the proper use and display of the American flag and the principles of American democratic government. - 4.
+Attainment of a minimum grade point average of 2.0 for any applicable 60 semester hours work for the associate in applied science degree and certificates. - 3.
+Meet the constitution requirement of the Illinois State School Code.
+This can be met by (1) submitting an official Illinois high school transcript stating the requirement has been met, or (2) successfully completing PSC 101, or (3) passing a college administered test of the U.S. Constitution, Illinois Constitution, the proper use and display of the American flag and the principles of American democratic government. - 4.
 Requirement of 60 hours must be in courses numbered 100 or above for the degrees of associate in arts or associate in science.
 (Courses below 100 level may be used only where program requires.) - 5.
-Enrollment in Harper College during the semester in which graduation requirements are completed.
-Waiver of enrollment requirement may be made by the vice president of academic affairs where exceptional circumstances warrant. - 6.
-Fulfillment of the degree requirements.

-- 7. In addition to the above requirements, students enrolled in a specific career program will fulfill the requirements outlined in that program.
+Enrollment in Harper College during the semester in which graduation requirements are completed. - 6.
+Fulfillment of the degree requirements. - 7.
+In addition to the above requirements, students enrolled in a specific career program will fulfill the requirements outlined in that program.
 Any changes in program requirements necessitated by licensing and/or accrediting agencies must be observed by students who are already admitted and in process in their programs. - 8.
 A student must apply for graduation and pay the graduation fee of \$15.00.
 Notification of the student's intent to graduate will be accepted in the Registrar's Office no later than one week after the midterm of the semester in which the student intends to graduate.